 Addressing and partitioning are very similar to scope and direction but are most often used to describe how table calculations are computed with absolute reference to certain fields in the view.
 With addressing and partitioning, you can define which dimensions in the view define the partition (scope) and which dimensions define the addressing (direction).Addressing and partitioning is a slightly confusing theory in Tableau.
-However, it is very important for a Tableau developer to understand the concept of addressing and partitioning in order to understand how all the calculations are performed in Tableau.

 There are two very useful charts which help in analyzing data, heat maps and tree maps.
 Heat maps and tree maps are very insightful visualizations.
 However, many a times, there is a confusion between the two due to which analysts either use it wrongly or totally avoid using it.
 This article will help draw a clear line between heat maps and tree maps, thus enabling analysts to create better visualizations.

 Tableau can handle a large amount of data and I’m pretty sure that at one point or another we all have become frustrated at the amount of time it takes the Tableau reports to load.
 Referential Integrity is one way in which the Tableau processing time can be reduced.